ObedNyakundi/lara/README.md

-# This is a laravel ten learning project
+# This is a laravel 10 learning project

 ## It has nothing important.